lawalter/rhwo-parental-care/README.md

 Please note that it is not strictly necessary to run the following R scripts.
 Clean data files are already included in `/clean_data`.
 Their creation is nevertheless outlined below.

-### Incubation
+#### Incubation

 - Run `scripts/incubation/wrangling_incubation.R` to wrangle and tidy the raw data into `clean_data/incubation.rds`.

-### Brooding, provisioning, and nest cleaning
+#### Brooding, provisioning, and nest cleaning

 - Run `scripts/wrangling_parentalcare.R` to wrangle and tidy the raw data into `clean_data/behaviors.csv`.

 ## Data analyses

 The following scripts are used to analyze incubation, brooding, provisioning, and nest cleaning behaviors using the clean data files (generated above).
+Also described are files used to check effects of GPS tags on RHWO behavior, summarize nest success, and calculate nest check frequency.

 #### Incubation